-Early methods for the detection of highlight events in sport videos rely on the detection of low-level features by cinematic and object-based descriptors [27].
+The automatic generation of match events in soccer games has been researched for at least three decades, mainly under the name of event detection [26][30][46][74].
+The aim of research in this field is to detect temporal boundaries of a match event and classifying the cut-out sample accordingly.
+Early methods rely on the detection of low-level features by cinematic and object-based descriptors [26].
 Cinematic features, such as dominant colours and camera motion, are based on general ways for television production teams to record soccer events on camera.
 For example, a goal attempt is often followed by a slow-motion shot of the event.
 Persons and the ball are detected using object-descriptors, based on object texture, shape and motion.
-For classification, the descriptors are combined with rule-based methods [80] or probabilistic models [40][100].
-Note that for the use of hand-crafted features and rule-based classification, a priori knowledge about cinematic rules and game play is essential.
+For classification, the descriptors are combined with rule-based methods [69] or probabilistic models [36][85].
+For the use of hand-crafted features and rule-based classification, a priori knowledge about cinematic rules and game play is essential.
 We consider these dependencies undesirable as it limits the applicability of a model to broadcasts only.
-Also, it cannot be expected that such methods generalise well to new actions and activities, as they might be distinguishable from the other events only by applying whole new rules.

 Methods that do not require a priori knowledge are often based on deep learning.
-Jiang et al. [46] use a combination of Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs) to detect goals, goal attempts, corners and card events in soccer videos.
-Khan et al. [53] detect corners, shoots, goal-attempts and penalty kicks using a 3D-CNN.
+Jiang et al. [41] use a combination of Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs) to detect goals, goal attempts, corners and card events in soccer videos.
+Khan et al. [46] detect corners, shoots, goal-attempts and penalty kicks using a 3D-CNN.
 Not all methods try to classify events directly from video frames.
-Zhang et al. [106] propose to detect events from latent player embeddings and trajectories of the players and the ball.
+Zhang et al. [90] propose to detect events from latent player embeddings and trajectories of the players and the ball.
 Their method creates a player embedding using a U-encoder on the pixels in the player's bounding box.
 As the embedding is in a reduced dimensionality, only characteristic information about the player is preserved, which often results in good features for classification.
 Similarly, our method creates latent player embeddings, but uses a CNN to do so.